Last Updated: March 20, 2023

 Yes, some research suggest pine needles contain active ingredients that lower blood sugar and can be used in diabetes prevention and treatment, as well as for weight management.

 Which pine needles are not safe for tea?

 While most pines are safe for consumption, there are species that are toxic and should be avoided, like: Ponderosa Pine, Lodgepole Pine, Common Juniper, Norfolk Pine (Australian Pine), Monterey Pine, Loblolly Pine, and a coniferous sister species Yew.

 Does pine needle tea have caffeine?

 No. One of the pine needle tea benefits is that it is a caffeine-free herbal tea and is a perfect alternative to your morning coffee!

 Pine needle tea taste is pleasantly citrusy, herbaceous, and minty.
 Depending on preferences, for some people it can be bitter, but you can always add a sweetener or honey to it for a perfect mild and subtle taste!

 Take a Deep Breath and Enjoy the Evergreen!

-Knowing all of this, it is no wonder that our ancestors used pine needles for centuries as herbal medicine that helped them plenty in their daily lives.
+Knowing all of the potent pine needle nutrients we’ve discussed in this article, it is no wonder that our ancestors used pine needles for centuries as a herbal medicine that helped them plenty in their daily lives.